Frequently Asked Questions

 DO YOU HAVE A VEGETARIAN DIET?

 At this time, we do not have any vegetarian diets.
-We believe strongly in the value of high-quality animal proteins for optimal health and lean body condition.
+We believe strongly in the value of high-quality animal proteins for great health and lean body condition.
 The blend of amino acids that are found in animal protein sources better meet the nutritional requirements for dogs.
 This does not mean that a balanced vegetarian diet is not possible, but we have decided to stick with quality animal protein sources for now.

 WHY ARE CARBOHYDRATES IMPORTANT?